roh98-psg/Movie-Recommendation-Engine/README.md

 # Movie-Recommendation-Engine
-In this project ,I'm using a movie data set to recommend movies to users based on their interest
+In this project ,I'm using a movie data set to recommend movies based on different parameters